-Obviously eating fruit is healthy, but should this type of food be part of your dog’s diet as well?
+Obviously eating fruit is healthy, but can these foods be part of your dog’s diet?
 Lots of owners share certain varieties with their pets.
-But there are some important pitfalls, precautions and preparations to carefully consider.
+But there are some pitfalls, precautions and preparations to consider.

-This is a broad topic since there are many types of fruits.
+This is a broad topic.
+There are many types of fruits.
 Most aren’t harmful to dogs but they should, at the very least, be fed in moderation.
-Let’s cover, in more detail, the pros and cons to feeding sweet-tasting plant parts to pets.
+Let’s cover the pros and cons to feeding sweet-tasting plant parts to pets.

-First things first, dogs do not require fruits in their diet and this is especially true on any kind of regular basis.
-In fact, the carnivorous canine digestive system typically cannot handle such consumption.
+First things first, dogs don’t require fruits in their diet.
+This is especially true on any kind of regular basis.
+The carnivorous canine digestive system typically cannot handle such consumption.

 Can I Give My Dog Fruit?
-Answer: Yes, but not regularly
+Answer: Yes, limit portions

 Sure, you can feed your pet dog some fruit on occasion.
 But keep it secondary to meats for the strength and energy they need to thrive.
 Remember that fruits are mostly water and sugar with some nutrients but they lack protein.
 Further, if your dog is fed too much, their stomach pH levels may be altered which could cause a stomachache or other digestive issues.